UniversityOfPlymouth-Electronics/Embedded-Systems/level5/DigitalIO.md

 >
 >Currently, we are using "bare-metal" Mbed, which is a smaller and more lightweight version of the full implementation.
 >
-> Later in the course we will switch to the full implementation and begin to use the Real Time Operating System (RTOS) features, where some different wait functions will be used.
+> Later in level 6, we will switch to the full implementation and begin to use the Real Time Operating System (RTOS) features, where some different wait functions will be used.
 These work quite differently.

 ### Brief Reflection